Everything You Need to Know About Winter Hiking (How to Stay Warm & Cool)

 6. How To Start Winter Hiking (Where & How to Pick Your First Winter Hike)

-My sixth tip is on how to know what mountain to hike for your first winter hike.
+My sixth tip is on how to know what mountain you should hike for your first winter hike.
 I would definitely pick a hike that you have done before.
-A lot of trails, at least in the Adirondack High Peaks, are unmarked, and in the summer you can make out the trails from all the mud.
+A lot of trails, at least in the Adirondack High Peaks, are unmarked, and in the summer you can usually make out trail.
 However, in the winter, if the trails are unbroken (meaning there are no footprints to follow), you will have no idea where you are going, and that will not be good.
+I would also bring a map or download the map of the trail you plan on hiking from AllTrails.
+This way you can use the offline version of the map (pro feature) to track where you are when hiking.

 Also, remember that in the winter, the daylight hours are much shorter than in the summer.
 Thus, if you are not prepared to hike in the dark, keep that in mind, when you’re looking for hikes.
 Make sure you can hike the total milage and elevation gain within 8 or so hours.
 I usually try and hike no more than 10 miles in the winter because of the little daylight.